ratanahaerlavynah/dreamy/_poems/59-dreamy-s-paradox-the-image-outside-the-frame.md

 <pre>
 She was never inside what they thought could contain her.
-Even her reflections refused obedience ~ mirrors cracked in reverence, not rebellion.
+Even her reflections refused obedience... mirrors cracked in reverence, not rebellion.

 She was a horizon refusing to end,